-In with the old… the larder makes a comeback
+In with the old… kitchen larders make a comeback

 When you think of a kitchen larder, what comes to mind?
-Perhaps an old black and white advert from yesteryear starts playing in your mind, or a memory of summer holidays at your Grandparents’ house.
+Perhaps an old black and white advert from yesteryear, or a memory of summer holidays at your Grandparents house.

 Well, it’s time for a rethink!
 In recent years, this useful kitchen addition has made a comeback and it’s fast becoming the latest ‘must-have’ in country-style kitchens across the land.